HiNett/CarbonWashing/synopsis/synopsis.md

 Go f*** yourself!!!!

 Prompt 3:
 Okay then..
 Actually, I was in a big trouble where I was, the fact that you saved me was meant to be.
 Humm, so..
-May i ask you..
+May I ask you..
 "Q3".

 Prompt 3.1:
+I guess it could have been worth. *shrug* Thank you!

 Prompt 3.2:
+Oh...
+Well, I wasn't expecting this.
+It pleases me more than I thought it would... *shy/tsundere*

 Prompt 3.3:
+You jerk!
+I was sure I couldn't trust you!
+Why does it always end like this... *Auto-destruction*

 Prompt 3.4:
+I mean...
+That IS true.
+I have a great capacity, but you would never fill it!
+I hate you!

+Narration Ending 1:

+Narration Begin 2:

 Prompt 4:
+Oh...
+Really?- I mean..
+I was not expecting that.
+Not gonna lie, I'm.. not indifferent.
+Could I ask you...
+"Q4"

 Prompt 4.1:
+...
+Okay why not, I'll let it slides this time but, don't EVER do this AGAIN!

 Prompt 4.2:
+*slap*

 Prompt 4.3:
+*laugh* Okay okay, you got me there, idiot.

 Prompt 5:
+Hmm.. this situation becomes interesting...~ You know.. even if I'm a dishwasher, we need to.. protect ourselves.
+"Q5"

 Prompt 5.1: